lyricbowditch/my-website/podcasts.md

   <img src="{{ "/assets/playinggod.png" | relative_url }}" alt="playing god? show art" width="200" height="200">
 </a>

-<b>Produced season 2 of the award-winning podcast <a href="https://bioethics.jhu.edu/research-and-outreach/the-dracopoulos-bloomberg-bioethics-ideas-lab/projects/playing-god/playing-god-season-two/" target="_blank"><i>playing god?</i></a></b> for the iDeas Lab at the Johns Hopkins Berman Institute of Bioethics.
+<b>Produced season 2 of the award-winning podcast <a href="https://bioethics.jhu.edu/research-and-outreach/the-dracopoulos-bloomberg-bioethics-ideas-lab/projects/playing-god/playing-god-season-two/" target="_blank"><i>playing god?</i></a></b> for the iDeas Lab at the Johns Hopkins Berman Institute of Bioethics, as well as its launch <a href="https://www.lyricbowditch.com/liveevents">event</a> at the Center for Brooklyn History.
 Life-and-death decisions.
 Difficult tradeoffs. <i>playing god?</i> explores ethical dilemmas in health and medicine through the first-person stories of people who have lived them.

 * Ep.
 1: "<a href="https://bioethics.jhu.edu/research-and-outreach/the-dracopoulos-bloomberg-bioethics-ideas-lab/projects/playing-god/playing-god-season-two/episode-1-i-need-you-to-help-me-die/" target="_blank">I Need You to Help Me Die</a>"
 * Ep.
 2: "<a href="https://bioethics.jhu.edu/research-and-outreach/the-dracopoulos-bloomberg-bioethics-ideas-lab/projects/playing-god/playing-god-season-two/episode-2-to-infinity-and-beyond-at-what-cost/" target="_blank">To Infinity and Beyond—At What Cost?</a>"